Skip to Content

 Columbia Mall General Manager Rusty Strodtman was one of the people who participated in the meeting.
 In an email to ABC 17 News, Strodtman said that 88 retail businesses are reporting shoplifting in Columbia.
 Strodtman told ABC 17 News that police say not all shoplifting incidents are reported to them.

 Data from the Missouri State Highway Patrol shows that Columbia police have already reported 426 shoplifting incidents in 2024.
-This year is expected to be the fourth consecutive year that CPD has reported a rise in shoplifting incidents.
+This year is expected to be the third consecutive year that CPD has reported a rise in shoplifting incidents.
 In 2021, MSHP Data showed CPD reported 378 shoplifting incidents.
 That number increased to 410 in 2022, and then 427 in 2023.

 CPD also reported in a Benchmark Cities survey that it only had a 23.93% clearance rate for shoplifting crimes in 2023, which was the lowest of the 22 cities listed in the report.